 4. Not opening a TFSA at all

-It’s still a common myth that if you didn’t open a TFSA in 2009, when these accounts first came on the scene, you’ve missed out on all the years of contribution room since.
+It’s still a common myth that you’ve missed out on years of contribution room if you didn’t open a TFSA in 2009.
 Actually, you’ve missed out on the investment growth you could have realized, but you haven’t missed the contribution room.

 The bottom line?
 TFSAs offer tax-free growth and the ability to access your cash at any time.
-That of course is subject to the terms of the investments in your TFSA, which could include restrictions on withdrawals or guarantees that could be affected by a withdrawal.
+That of course is subject to the terms of the investments in your TFSA.
+This could include restrictions on withdrawals or guarantees that could be affected by a withdrawal.
 That makes them a great companion to other investment tools, like RRSPs.
-To make sure you’re maximizing your TFSA, speak to a financial advisor today.
+To make sure you’re maximizing your TFSA, speak to an advisor today.